phantomwolf/leetcode-problems/Leetcode/0377-CombinationSumIV/README.md

 * Overlapping sub-problems: the results of sub-problems will be reused more than once.
 Suppose target = 3 and nums = [1,2], then dp(2) = dp(1) + dp(0), dp(3) = dp(2) + dp(1).
 We can see the result of dp(1) is reused.

 ## Solution 2: bottom-up dynamic programming
-Define dp[i] as the number of possible combinations that sum up to target:
+Define dp[i] as the number of possible combinations that sum up to i:

     dp[i] = dp[i-nums[0]] + dp[i-nums[1]] + ... + dp[i-nums[nums.length-1]]

+Time complexity: O(nums.length * target)
+Space complexity: O(target)

+## Solution 3: backtracking(time limit exceeded)
+Since the problem only ask us to calculate the number of combinations, not actually returning them, there's no need to use backtracking.
+Backtracking's time complexity is O(2^nums.length), which is much slower than dynamic programming.